barinali/static-blog/content/post/manage-state-in-react.md

 date = "2017-07-23T14:29:42+02:00"
-tags = ["react", "redux", "javascript"] title = "How to better manage and eliminate state without Redux" description = "These patterns and strategies will help you eliminate or manage state in your React app in a cleaner way, without necessarily resorting to Redux."
+tags = ["react", "redux", "javascript"] title = "How to better manage and eliminate state without Redux" description = "These patterns and strategies will help you eliminate or manage state in your React app in a cleaner way, without Redux."
 +++

 When I started writing React -- I made a big mess.
 Many of my components